dpwiese/personal-website/content/posts/react-native-gomobile.md

 The above sample functions allow us to convert between base64 strings and float64 in Go.
 Modifying these functions to accommodate other data types should be straighforward.
-Handing of data in this way might remind you of [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) in JavaScript, where buffers and views are used.
+Handing of data in this way might remind you of <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays" target="_blank">Typed Arrays</a> in JavaScript, where buffers and views are used.

 ### JavaScript